lambdaxymox/cglinalg/README.md

 The biggest one is than it does not presently leverage SIMD instructions to optimize operations yet.

-## Other Libraries
+## Acknowledgements
+`cglinalg` would not have been possible without the work of others.
+Some C/C++ libraries that inspired `cglinalg` include `cgal`, `glm`, and `DirectXMath.
-The Rust ecosystem has a number of graphics math libraries.
-Some highlights include
+The Rust ecosystem has a number of graphics libraries.
+Some highlights include:
 * (cgmath)[https://crates.io/crates/cgmath] -- One of the original Rust graphics
   mathematics libraries, and one of the most commonly used ones.
-* (nalgebra)[https://nalgebra.org] -- The most powerful linear algebra library in the Rust ecosystem.
+* (nalgebra)[https://nalgebra.org] -- The most powerful linear algebra library
+  in the Rust ecosystem.
 It provides a strongly typed system for most linear algebra in arbitrarily many dimensions.
 It is useful in many domains that do heavy numerical computation, including computer graphics.
-The system has features comparable to BLAS , LAPACK, and numpy.
+The system has features comparable to BLAS, LAPACK, and `numpy`.
-* (euclid)[https://crates.io/crates/euclid] -- A collection of strongly typed math tools for computer graphics with an inclination towards 2d graphics and layout.
+* (euclid)[https://crates.io/crates/euclid] -- A collection of strongly typed
+  math tools for computer graphics with an inclination towards 2d graphics and layout.
 This one is used in the `Servo` browser engine.
-* (vecmath)[https://crates.io/crates/vecmath] -- A simple and type agnostic Rust library for vector math designed for reexporting.
+* (vecmath)[https://crates.io/crates/vecmath] -- A simple and type agnostic
+  Rust library for vector math designed for reexporting.

 ## Project Roadmap
 Major outstanding project goals include:
-* Complete the ontology of low-dimensional matrix types by implementing nonsquare matrices.
+* Implement nonsquare nonsquare matrix types up to dimension four.
-* Make the basic types object order agnostic by adding support for row-major order matrices.
+* Add support for row-major order matrices and vectors.
 * Improve performance with SIMD optimizations.
 * Implement swizzle operations.